karen portrait circle

 The bridge is patrolled by volunteers who are trained to talk to would-be jumpers; they've saved hundreds of lives.
 You'll also see telephones on the bridge where people can talk to someone if they're feeling suicidal.

-After years of talk and debate, the city has decided to build a metal net under the entire bridge.
+After years of talk and debate, the city decided to build a metal net under the entire bridge.
+And it was finally completed in January 1, 2024.

 It won't stop someone who's really determined, but it will give them time to rethink.
 A number of the survivors have said they regretted their decision the moment they were in the air.

-The net will be installed 20 feet below the roadway and will stick out about 20 feet on each side.
+The net was installed 20 feet below the roadway and sticks out about 20 feet on each side.

 They have been rigging the net during the night, Mondays through Fridays, 9 pm to 5 am, to minimize traffic bottlenecks, since they have to close one lane on each side to do the work.